Murder of Keith Blakelock: (2010 and 2013) Ten arrests; Jacobs charged

 "in connection with the murder of PC Blakelock", according to police records.
 The police had a photograph of him from the night carrying a petrol bomb, a basket of rocks, and a crate.
 He told them he had first arrived at the estate after midnight, two hours after Blakelock was killed; he said he had been at home during the attack.
 He was charged with affray, and in November 1986 Judge Neil Denison sentenced him to eight years, ruling that Jacobs had "played a leading part" in the riots and had thrown a petrol bomb.
-The longest sentence handed out for affray during the riot, according to Rose, it was reduced on appeal to six years.
+The longest sentence handed out for affray during the riot, according to Rose, was reduced on appeal to six years.

 (2014) Trial: R v Jacobs

 Lyrics

 The trial of Nicholas Jacobs opened before Mr Justice Nicol at the Old Bailey on 3 March 2014.
 Jacobs did not take the stand.
 He was found not guilty on 9 April 2014 by a 10–2 verdict, reached after the jury was out for one day.

 The court heard that, in 1988 while Jacobs was serving his sentence for affray, a guard had found rap lyrics in his cell, in Jacobs' handwriting:

 Courtenay Griffiths QC, defending, responded that Bob Marley had not been prosecuted for "I Shot the Sheriff".
-The court was also told that, when Jacobs was arrested for attempted burglary in May 2000, by then aged 30, he reportedly told an officer: "F*** off, I was one of them who killed PC Blakelock," which the defence called a "flippant street remark".
+The court was also told that, when Jacobs was arrested for attempted burglary in May 2000, by then aged 30, he reportedly told an officer: "Fuck off, I was one of them who killed PC Blakelock," which the defence called a "flippant street remark".